macc-uece/devpath/README.md

 # devpath
-A tool to help developers build a descriptive and simplified CV
+A tool to help developers build a descriptive and simplified CV.

 # Base Config
 1 - Clone the repository.